 A student may request a WE at any time during a semester or session.
 Day students should follow the Total Withdrawal guidelines in order to pursue a WE.
 Request for a WE must be submitted in writing or through CougarTrack at the time withdrawal procedures are initiated.
 A letter from the student with substantiating documentation of the extraordinary circumstances must be provided (to appropriate personnel depending upon program) by the last day of class (excluding finals week for Day Program students).
 Students should be aware that a refund is not automatic; requests for financial consideration are subject to review and approval by the appropriate Dean (depending upon program).
 WE requests submitted during the regular published withdrawal period will be processed with a grade of W immediately; the grade will be changed to WE if/when approval is received.
 Withdrawal requests submitted after the end of the withdrawal period will not be processed unless WE approval is received from the Academic Affairs Department (Day Campus) or the Vice President of Adult Higher Education (Evening and AHE).

 A student receiving any form of Federal Title IV assistance who withdraws from a course(s) with extraordinary circumstances, even with the College’s concurrence, may be required by federal regulation to return some or all of the federal aid received.
 The College follows federal guidelines concerning Return of Title IV Funds and does not have any authority to waive the rules regarding the return of federal assistance, even in extraordinary circumstances.
 This includes the Federal Pell and SEOG grants and the Stafford and PLUS loans.
-Contact the Enrollment Service Center for additional information.
+See the Return of Title IV Funds Policy and contact the Enrollment Service Center for additional information.

 Withdrawal Excused Appeal